skyscrapers/documentation/runbook.md

 - *Description*: `Fluent Bit {{ $labels.pod }} is failing to save records to output {{ $labels.name }}`
 - *Severity*: `critical`
 - *Action*: Same as [`FluentbitTooManyRetryErrors` alert above](#alert-name-fluentbittoomanyretryerrors)

+## Loki alerts

+### Alert Name: LokiDiscardingSamples

+- *Description*: `Loki is discarding ingested samples for reason {{ $labels.reason }}`
+- *Severity*: `critical`
+- *Action*: This metric records when an entry was rejected, with a `reason` tag saying why.
+The reason why the request is dropped is usually due to `rate-limiting` and it is up to the client (Promtail or Fluent Bit) to retry.
+This alert is considered critical, because it means logs are lost if the client gives up.
+In this case you can increase the cluster definition values `spec.grafana_loki.ingestion_rate_mb` and/or `spec.grafana_loki.ingestion_burst_size_mb`, eg. try doubling their size.

 ## MongoDB alerts